Cullen Skink, a Scottish classic dish of Smoked Haddock soup, much like a creamy chowder, made with potatoes and onion.

 - Remove the fish with a slotted spoon and set aside on a plate to cool.
 Throw in the chopped potato and leek, cover and leave to cook gently until soft for 15-20 minutes.

 - Meanwhile, take off the fish skin and flake the fish with your fingers, removing any bones.

-- Remove the bay leaf and parsley from the pan then blitz the soup with a hand blender (or transfer to a liquidiser or food processor).
-Add some pepper (a few turns of the pepper mill) and stir in the flaked smoked haddock and gently heat.
+- Remove the bay leaf and parsley stalks from the pan then blitz the soup with a hand blender (or transfer to a liquidiser or food processor).
+Add some pepper (a few turns of the pepper mill) and stir in the flaked smoked haddock and chopped parsley and gently heat.

 This post was originally published January 2016 but has now been updated with new images and text.

 I’d love to know how it turned out.
 Please let me know by leaving a rated review below.
 It means so much to have your support.